taurushq-io/smart-wallet-7702/README.md

    ──> EOA's code now points to the implementation bytecode

 3. EOA calls initialize(entryPoint) on itself (msg.sender == address(this))
-   ──> _entryPoint stored in the EOA's own storage
-   ──> initializer modifier prevents re-initialization ──> only the EOA can call initialize (prevents front-running)
+   ──> entryPoint stored in ERC-7201 namespaced storage (no slot collision risk) ──> initializer modifier prevents re-initialization ──> only the EOA can call initialize (prevents front-running)
 ```

 Each delegating EOA has its own storage, so `initialize()` can be called once per EOA independently.
 The implementation contract itself is locked by `_disableInitializers()` in the constructor.

+The `entryPoint` address is stored in [ERC-7201](https://eips.ethereum.org/EIPS/eip-7201) namespaced storage (slot `0x38a1...7a00`, derived from `"smartaccount7702.entrypoint"`).
+This prevents slot collisions if an EOA previously delegated to a different implementation that wrote to low slots.

 ## Contract Deployment (CREATE / CREATE2)